“Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”

 like a roaring lion

-Peter presents the Devil as a roaring lion.
+Peter presents the devil also as a roaring lion.
 This lion produces a howling or roaring sound.
 They have extremely powerful voices.
 The lion uses his roar to frighten his game.
 By his roar, he immobilizes his victims.
 His roar is a weapon.
-What the Devil cannot accomplish through allurement, he tries to achieve through dread.
+What the devil cannot accomplish through allurement, he tries to achieve through dread.

-Lions usually range near six hundred pounds, standing four feet high.
-They run at twenty feet per bound and about a hundred yards in five seconds.
-They are totally unpredictable.
-They will attack for no apparent reason.
+Lions usually weigh near 420 pounds; male lions can weigh over 500 pounds, standing four feet high.
+They run 50 miles an hour in short bursts.
+They are entirely unpredictable.
+Lions will attack for no apparent reason.

 Fear will blunt an aggressive Christian life.

 A roaring lion intimidates by his roar.
-The Devil intimidates by fear.
+The devil intimidates us by fear.
 He casts fear into weak Christians because that will discourage them from a life of faith.
-Like a lion in the wild chases a herd of gazelles and runs down the weak of the herd, so the Devil usually catches weak Christians first because he freezes them in fear.
+As a lion in the wild chases a herd of gazelles and runs down the weak of the pack, so the devil usually catches weak Christians first because he freezes them in fear.
 Fear disables us from moving ahead with our Christian walk,

 “He who observes the wind will not sow, And he who regards the clouds will not reap” (Ecclesiastes 11:4).